-Design note: in essence (De)select All has been split into two distinct actions, one to select (Select All) and another to deselect (Deselect All), minimizing the issue of inadvertent menu or shortcut overuse (pressing the selection key several times, a consequence of using a single action to perform multiple functions whilst not knowing the exact state a mesh or scene might be in before attempting to de/select items).
+Design note: in essence (De)select All (see below) has been split into two distinct actions, one to select (Select All) and another to deselect (Deselect All), minimizing the issue of inadvertent menu or shortcut overuse (pressing the selection key several times, a consequence of using a single action to perform multiple functions whilst not knowing the exact state a mesh or scene might be in before attempting to de/select items).

 A - selects everything (Select All) Alt+A - deselects everything (Deselect All) Ctrl+I - inverts selection (deselects active/selects inactive)

 If a selection has been made (in any Interactive Context mode i.e. Object Mode, Edit Mode etc.) but ‘all’ is required , choosing the option (by menu or shortcut key) will do this explicitly regardless – active selections no longer need to be cleared beforehand.